 5. Be "in the moment" with you child at least once every day.
 Have a few minutes each day when you can focus 100% of your attention on your child: read her a book, play a short board game, or make a drawing or a painting together.
 If you prefer outdoor games, go to the park and play basketball or tennis with your child.

 6. Have clear rules and enforce them consistently.
 Parents should come to agreement about the rules concerning their child, and back each other up.
 Being on the same page about discipline is especially crucial if a child is having trouble focusing.
 When parents ask me about a good book on discipline, I always recommend 1-2-3 Magic by Thomas W. Phelan, Ph.D.
 His method really works, especially for younger children.

 7. Enroll your child in a sport to channel his extra energy.
 If your child is "hyper," he may need more outlets for his energy.
 Remember, Olympic gold medal swimmer Michael Phelps had trouble focusing in the classroom and was diagnosed with ADHD.
 After being on medication for four years, Phelps decided that the medication was an unnecessary crutch.
 With the help and support of his doctor, he weaned himself off medication at age thirteen.
 Phelps learned to control his inattentiveness at school by using the power of his mind, and found a wholesome outlet for his extra energy in competitive swimming.

 Copyright Marilyn Wedge 2011

-Dr. Marilyn Wedge is the author of a forthcoming book on ADHD: A Disease Called Childhood: Why ADHD became an American Epidemic.
+Want more parenting strategies for a child who you think might have ADHD?
+Read Dr. Marilyn Wedge's forthcoming book on ADHD: A Disease Called Childhood: Why ADHD became an American Epidemic.